smithy-lang/smithy/smithy-build/README.md

 Removes trait definitions from a model if the trait definition does not contain one of the provided tags.
 Any instance of a removed trait definition is also removed from shapes in the model.
+This transformer does not remove shapes from the prelude.

 The shapes that make up trait definitions that are removed *are not* automatically removed from the model.
 Use `removeUnusedShapes` to remove